applied-ai-consulting/aiTest_legal/docs/_docs/terms.md

 “Other Products” means those products and services that we offer, which are not included in the Subscription Service (as detailed below); and, for the purposes of this Agreement, Other Products include all products other than 7Targets, and any implementation, customization, training, consulting, additional support or other professional services, or fees for third-party products or services.
 “Partner Transactions” means those transactions that are eligible for a Revenue Share pursuant to the ‘Partner Transactions’ section of this Agreement.
 “Program Policies” means the policies applicable to partners.
-“Revenue Share” means an amount equal to 20% of Net Revenue paid to us by an End User or Partner for a Partner Transaction.
+“Revenue Share” means an amount equal to 30% of Net Revenue paid to us by an End User or Partner for a Partner Transaction.
+For 3 years.
 “Subscription Service” means our AI Sales Assistant software that you subscribe to, and is developed, operated, and maintained by us, accessible via http://solution.7Targets.com or another designated URL, and any add-on products that are included with such software, but excluding all Other Products.
 For avoidance of doubt, add-on products alone will not be considered Subscription Services for the purposes of meeting Eligibility Requirements.
 “User Permissions” means the authorization given to users within a 7Targets portal that enables them to access specific resources, such as data and applications.
 "We", "us", “our”, and “7Targets” means 7Targets AI Sales Assistant LLP.